AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AutomationMLContainer/AddPLCopenXml.md

 AutomationMLContainer.AddPLCopenXml Method (PackagePart, Stream, Uri, Boolean)
 ==============================================================================
-AutomationML 2.1 APIAdds a PLCopenXml part read from a stream resource to the package and creates relationships to the package and to the package part containing the root document using the relationship type [PLCopenXml][1].
+Adds a PLCopenXml part read from a stream resource to the package and creates relationships to the package and to the package part containing the root document using the relationship type [PLCopenXml][1].

   **Namespace:**  [Aml.Engine.AmlObjects][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)